 Transaction location | Location where the transaction was captured (eg recurring billing) |

-Gateway ID | The unique identifier from the online gateway your venue uses |
+Gateway ID | The unique identifier from the ROLLER Payments gateway |

-Ticket Quantity | The number of tickets linked to a booking item. |
+Ticket Quantity | The number of tickets linked to a booking item |

-Company Name | Name of any company assigned to the booking. |
+Company Name | Name of any company assigned to the booking |

 Redeemed ticket quantity |

 The quantity of tickets redeemed for the booking.
-Refunds/cancellations will result in a negative quantity. |
+Refunds/cancellations will result in a negative quantity |

 Download the report